Communities make effort to set-up a sustainable waste management system in villages

 Photograph by Banabasi Patnaik

-The village committee and SHG members of Samaghaita village, met to discuss waste piling on their streets and scaling up waste management in their village following the Panchayat meeting in Tarava.
-The focus was on first bringing about behavioural change to eliminate the littering of waste in open areas and scaling it up through a participatory approach for implementing a community waste management program in the village.
+The village committee and SHG members of Samagaita village, met to discuss waste piling on their streets and scaling up waste management in their village following the Panchayat meeting in Tarava.
+The focus was on first bringing about behavioural change to eliminate the littering of waste in open areas and scaling it up through a participatory approach for implementing a community waste management programme in the village.
 They decided to mobilise the residents through SHG meetings and village meetings.

 In the following days, the village witnessed awareness sessions with SHG members on waste disposal and the benefits of living in a clean environment.
 The SHG members made placards and carried them around in the village to spread awareness.
 The SHG and village committee members discussed the health benefits of safely disposing waste that would otherwise contaminate the environment.
-They discussed the economic benefits of recycling waste products.
+They also discussed the economic benefits of recycling waste products.
 Dumping waste in the open can contaminate the soil and groundwater, and become a breeding ground for flies, rats, and other insects.

-Rispa Gamanga, 25, of Janani SHG, says: “When dustbins at homes get filled up, they get thrown out on the sides of streets and open ground.
+The awareness sessions helped the community understand the difference in solid and liquid waste based on usage.
+Rispa Gamango, 25, of Janani SHG, says: “When dustbins at homes get filled up, they get thrown out on the sides of streets and open ground.
 But having a place exclusively to dump waste will ensure cleanliness in the environment.”
 After a village meeting, forty-five households from the village agreed to set up a waste management system.
-The village approached the Naib Sarpanch with a request for funds to build a waste disposal center.
-The Naib Sarpanch released the funds for the construction of the center the following week.
+The village approached the Naib Sarpanch with a request for funds to build a waste disposal centre.
+The Naib Sarpanch released the funds for the construction of the centre the following week.

 A waste sorting centre in Chamakhandi Gram Panchayat of Ganjam district.